peterdillon/Grunt-PostCSS-Boilerplate/README.md

 # My PostCSS, JS and Grunticon Build Workflow Boilerplate
-Set up of a PostCSS workflow that has all the functionality and fallbacks I use frequently from Sass and Compass.
+Set up of a PostCSS workflow with SVG icons, color opacity, autoprefixer (and more) that has all the functionality and fallbacks I use frequently from Sass and Compass to accomodate an IE8 project.
+That's right, IE8.

 ## Setup & Install